peka01/spi-kb-content/articles/skatt-bokslut-general-nollstall-foretag.en.md

     - Importera SIE-fil

     - Ta bort företag
+currentVersion: 2
+languageUpdatedAt:
+  sv: '2025-12-18T08:46:23.705Z'
+  en: '2025-12-18T08:46:23.705Z'
 metadata:
-  productId: Skatt & Bokslut
+  targetAudience: []
   tags:
     - update
     - general
   area2: ''
+  productId: Skatt & Bokslut
   area1: general
-  targetAudience: []
   solution: Skatt & Bokslut
 ---
 # Reset a company

 ## Overview
-Has something gone wrong, or do you simply want to start over from scratch?
+Has something gone wrong, or do you simply want to start over?
 No problem!
-With this feature, you can quickly clear all data for a company in Tax & Year-End and get a fresh start.

-The feature deletes all information you have registered or imported for a selected company.
+With this feature, you can quickly clear all data for a company in **{{resource:common_product_name_variable_taxation_year_end_closing}}** and get a fresh start.The feature deletes all information you have registered or imported for a selected company.
 The company remains in your list, but it becomes completely empty and ready for new data.

 **IMPORTANT:** A reset cannot be undone.
 All data for the company is permanently deleted and cannot be restored.
 Be absolutely sure you have selected the correct company before you proceed.